Add lines to an existing plot

 addPlot.Rd

-addPlot() adds another set of values to an existing ggplot.
-The first
+addPlot() adds another set of values to an existing ggplot, for example to

-for example to compare the same rate before and after a model change.
+compare the same rate before and after a model change.
+There are methods for

-The method checks whether the existing plot uses a compatible x variable,
+all the mizer array classes.
+Each checks whether the existing plot uses a

-and warns if the y variable or y-axis units appear to differ.
+compatible x variable, and warns if the y variable or y-axis units appear to

 Usage